claffin/cloudproxy/CONTRIBUTING.md

 # Make changes to files
 # ...

+# Run tests to ensure your changes don't break anything
+pytest

 # Commit your changes
 git add .
 git commit -m "Description of your changes"